It’s tough out there in the German jobs market if you don’t speak German.

 Performing a customer service or client support role is much preferred in the client’s native language, rather than hiring a German to do it who’s a non-native speaker of that language.

-This may be an especially good opportunity for native speakers of less popular languages to us Europeans, especially those which are spoken in strategic export destinations for many German companies (think Hindi, Arabic, Mandarin Chinese, Japanese and Farsi for example)
+This may be an especially good opportunity for native speakers of less common languages, especially those which are spoken in strategic export destinations for German companies (think Russian, Hindi, Arabic, Mandarin Chinese, Japanese and Farsi for example)

 Europe Language Jobs is a great source to search for roles which require proficiency in languages as a speciality.